nginrsw/vmk-lang/README.md

 ---

-## Transpiling Between Lua and Ilya
+## Transpiling Between Lua and VMK

 If you wish to transpile code from Lua to Ilya or from Ilya to Lua, I’ve prepared executable files located in the `transpiler` folder.